-workers maintain the option to continue using SCBA equipment, even if DOE . . . determines that it is not technically necessary."
-DOE "expects that some workers will opt to do so based on past and current experience."
+workers maintain the option to continue using SCBA equipment, even if DOE . . . determines that it is not technically necessary."260 DOE "expects that some workers will opt to do so based on past and current experience."261

-5 Washington argues that, similar to DOE's proposed WTP extension 6 mechanism, DOE's proposal puts "significant schedule control solely in Energy's 7 hands."
-The extension "compounds as work is performed and bears no relation 8 to the length of extension (if any) Energy might actually need to complete finite 9 tank retrievals."
-Washington contends that the proposal serves "as a disincentive 10 for Energy to resolve schedule problems and work with urgency" and insulates 11 DOE "from any accountability to the State or the Court."
+5 Washington argues that, similar to DOE's proposed WTP extension 6 mechanism, DOE's proposal puts "significant schedule control solely in Energy's 7 hands."262 The extension "compounds as work is performed and bears no relation 8 to the length of extension (if any) Energy might actually need to complete finite 9 tank retrievals."263 Washington contends that the proposal serves "as a disincentive 10 for Energy to resolve schedule problems and work with urgency" and insulates 11 DOE "from any accountability to the State or the Court."264 clarify "what qualified as a 'day' of SCBA."266 For example, Washington argues that under DOE's generalized proposal "even an hour of SCBA use each of two separate days provides an additional twenty-four hours to effectuate retrievals."267 Third, as DOE's mechanism compounds additional days, DOE's "plan allows for increasing delays in Consent Decree retrievals for a theoretically ever-decreasing workload."268

 Further, Washington raises specific objections to DOE's mechanism.
-First, the automatic extension mechanism "is not tied to the actual amount of additional time Energy may need to accommodate SCBA delays."
-Second, DOE does not clarify "what qualified as a 'day' of SCBA."
-For example, Washington argues that under DOE's generalized proposal "even an hour of SCBA use each of two separate days provides an additional twenty-four hours to effectuate retrievals."
-Third, as DOE's mechanism compounds additional days, DOE's "plan allows for increasing delays in Consent Decree retrievals for a theoretically ever-decreasing workload."
+First, the automatic extension mechanism "is not tied to the actual amount of additional time Energy may need to accommodate SCBA delays."265 Second, DOE does not submit "specific milestone deadlines for completing the retrieval of nineteen SSTs."272

-While Washington admits that "use of SCBA for all tank retrieval work will result in some reduction of worker efficiency," Washington contends that DOE "provides no information to support its efficiency reduction estimate."
-As noted by Washington, DOE "does not provide any studies, underlying data, or even anecdotal evidence to support what appears to be, at best, a ballpark guess."
+While Washington admits that "use of SCBA for all tank retrieval work will result in some reduction of worker efficiency," Washington contends that DOE "provides no information to support its efficiency reduction estimate."269 As noted by Washington, DOE "does not provide any studies, underlying data, or even anecdotal evidence to support what appears to be, at best, a ballpark guess."270

-The Court previously determined that "any modification to the Decrees must be suitably tailored to create a new, attainable schedule that will hold DOE accountable to . . . retrieving nineteen SSTs."
-The Court ordered the parties to submit "specific milestone deadlines for completing the retrieval of nineteen SSTs."
+The Court previously determined that "any modification to the Decrees must be suitably tailored to create a new, attainable schedule that will hold DOE accountable to . . . retrieving nineteen SSTs."271 The Court ordered the parties to